Xueheng-Li/SynologyChatbotGPT/README.md

     PORT = 5008

     # System prompt sets up the character of the chatbot; change it if you want
-    chatbot_character = '''You are a AI assistant'''
+    system_prompt = '''You are a AI assistant'''

     # Set maximum conversation exchanges or idle time gap to start a new conversatoin
     max_conversation_length = 20